A character places the stress on the wrong syllable of a word, whether intentionally or not.

 - In Miao Mi's English dub of Happy Heroes, if viewers listen carefully enough to Little M.'s voice, they may notice he has a slight problem with placing the accent on the wrong syllable of a word.
 It's made even more obvious in Season 8 episode 12, where he describes an artist named Van Golf to Big M. and explains that "His best known work is the Back of Sun-FLOW-ers!"

-- In the first Alone in the Dark (2005) movie, Tara Reid's character stresses the "found" in Canadian province "New-FOUND-land" when analyzing the origin of artifacts brought in to her by Christian Slater's character.
+- Alone in the Dark (2005): Tara Reid's character stresses the "found" in Canadian province "New-FOUND-land" when analyzing the origin of artifacts brought in to her by Christian Slater's character.
 In Canada, the name is pronounced, "Noofin' Land".
 Or Noo-Fundland.
 At least with some people.

-- Anything that comes out of Tommy Wiseau's mouth in The Room is like this.
+- The Room: Anything that comes out of Tommy Wiseau's mouth is like this.
 It's actually his real accent.

-- In Harold & Kumar Go to White Castle, everyone pronounces Kumar as "KU-mar", whereas in real life, it's pronounced "ku-MAR".
+- Harold & Kumar Go to White Castle: Everyone pronounces Kumar as "KU-mar", whereas, in real life, it's pronounced "ku-MAR".

-- In The Avengers, Tony Stark mentions the video game Galaga with the stress in the first syllable, the original developers stress the middle one: "ga-LAG-a."
+- The Avengers (2012): Tony Stark mentions the video game Galaga with the stress in the first syllable, the original developers stress the middle one: "ga-LAG-a."
 Both pronunciations are common.

-- In the trailer of Casa de mi Padre, Will Ferrell is called Will Ferrell.
+- Casa de mi Padre: In the trailer, Will Ferrell is called Will Ferrell.

 - Red Seas Under Red Skies: While Michael Page's narration of the audiobook is otherwise excellent, neither he nor his producer apparently knew how to pronounce "boatswain", as for half the book he pronounces it as it looks, "BOAT-SWAIN".
 Around the midway mark, someone apparently corrected him, as he switches from there on out to "BOH-zun", as it is traditionally pronounced.